kelvinsekx/portfolio/src/content/magic-with-exponentiation-operator/index.md

 ** The Exponentiation **

- The exponentiation returns the multiplication of the number ont the left by the number of times of the number on the right.
+ The exponentiation returns the multiplication of the number on the left by the number of times of the number on the right.

 ```javascript
 {